List of premiers of Alberta

 There have been 19 heads of government of the Canadian province of Alberta since it was created in 1905.
 Three were Liberal, three belonged to the United Farmers of Alberta, three were Social Credit, seven were Progressive Conservatives, two have belonged to the United Conservatives and one was New Democratic.
 The current premier of Alberta is Danielle Smith of the United Conservative Party.

 Alberta uses a unicameral Westminster-style parliamentary government, in which the premier is the leader of the party that controls the most seats in the Legislative Assembly.
-The premier is Alberta's head of government, while the king of Canada is its head of state and is represented by the lieutenant governor of Alberta.
+The premier is Alberta's head of government, while the King of Canada is its head of state and is represented by the lieutenant governor of Alberta.
 The premier picks a cabinet, usually from the elected members of the Legislative Assembly, to form the Executive Council of Alberta, and presides over that body.

 Members are elected to the legislature during general elections or by-elections.
 Barring special legislation occasioned by a war or an emergency (which has never happened in Alberta's history, although it has federally), general elections must be called by the lieutenant governor, at the premier's advice, no later than five years after the previous election, but the premier may ask (and almost always has asked) for dissolution of the legislative assembly and a subsequent election earlier than that.
-Under Alberta's fixed-election legislation of 2021, a general election is to be held on the last Monday in May in the 4th calendar year following the most recent general election, but the premier can bindingly advise the lieutenant governor to call an election earlier than the fixed date.
+Under Alberta's fixed-election legislation of 2024, a general election is to be held on the third Monday in October in the fourth calendar year following the most recent general election, but the premier can bindingly advise the lieutenant governor to call an election earlier than the fixed date.